ddddddO/gtree/testdata/sample0.md

 - ## Description
-    - CLI or Package.
+    - CLI and Package(1).
         - Given a markdown file or format, the result of the tree command is printed.
         - `gtree` does not temporarily create directories or files.
         - Create markdown file by referring to the file in the `testdata/` directory.
             - Hierarchy is represented by indentation.
             - Indentation should be unified by one of the following.
                 - Tab
                 - Two half-width spaces（required: `-ts`）
                 - Four half-width spaces（required: `-fs`）
+    - Package(2).
+        - You can also generate a tree programmatically.
+        - Markdown is irrelevant.